metal-stack/docs/docs/src/cisos/security/communication-matrix.md

 ## Plain metal-stack

+!!! info

+    The following table might not be displayed in completeness.
+Scroll to the right to see all entries.

 | No.  |       Component        |      Source Zone       | Protocol |      Destination       |   Destination Zone   | Port  |  C  |  I  | Auth | Trust |            Purpose             |                      Notes                       |
 | :--: | :--------------------: | :--------------------: | :------: | :--------------------: | :------------------: | :---: | :-: | :-: | :--: | :---: | :----------------------------: | :----------------------------------------------: |
 | 1.1  |        metalctl        |        Internet        |  HTTPS   |       metal-api        | Metal Control Plane  |  443  |  x  |  x  |  x   |       |          API Requests          |         Used for management operations.          |